adaapp/primers-portfolio-e457/README.md

 (Piechart showing 2021's most popular programming languages, n.d.)

 However, twelve years later the popularity of certain programming languages has changed.
 Referring to the piechart, Python is the most popular programming language as of 2021.
 Whereas, in 2009 the language was ranked in fifth place in terms of popularity.
 Therefore, the shift in the technology industry leaning more towards data analysis and machine learning may have an impact on the results.
 Moreover, programming languages such as JavaScript and Ruby might be less effective in the future.
-This reasoning is evaluated through previous programming languages such as Fortran and PHP.
+This reasoning is evaluated through previous programming languages such as Fortran and COBOL.

 Therefore, if a programmer is a 'polyglot programmer' then this aspect is beneficial as a 'polyglot programmer's adaptable to different programming paradigms and is likely to remain consistent in the technology industry.